Crossroads-Computer-Science/DeBugging/README.md

 Fix the errors, and push your code to our github classroom.

+# Debugging Process:
+1. Define symptoms (what, where, why)
+2. Identify related code (variables, elements, actions, etc. )
+3. Test solutions

 # Stuck?
+Try these common fixes:
 - On installation?
 Try running the instruction again.
-- Try quitting and re-launching Visual Studio
+- Try quitting and re-launching Visual Studio, or quitting your terminal sessions.
+- Check that you have saved your code file, and refreshed your page.
-- Look for patterns in the code around your error
+- Check for misspellings (especially in files or folders)
-- Try to reason through why a given element may be not rendering or rendering incorrectly.